 I’ve found that one of the biggest fears people have about managing their money is not understanding what they are doing.
 When I don’t fully understand a financial proposition, I do not invest.
 If Personal Capital can make investing as easy to understand as possible given their target is the mass affluent (those with $100,000+ in investable assets), then Personal Capital has a great chance of winning more assets down the road.
 They just need to continue executing and building brand awareness.

-I hope after spending two years as a user of Personal Capital, highlighting various ways in which I use Personal Capital’s tools to create more wealth, and sitting down with senior management for a couple hours I’ve provided the most comprehensive Personal Capital review online.
+I hope after spending three years as a user of Personal Capital, highlighting various ways in which I use Personal Capital’s tools to create more wealth, and sitting down with senior management for a couple hours I’ve provided the most comprehensive Personal Capital review online.

 If you’re looking for a great way to track your net worth, analyze your portfolio fees, manage your cash flow, and get a handle on your finances, I recommend signing up for Personal Capital and linking your accounts.
 It’s free and is empowering people to take control of their wealth.
+In fact, I believe in Personal Capital so much that I joined them as a part-time advisor.